• BLOG

 What is included in the captioned material?

 Captioners strive to write verbatim what is said by all voices.
-Surrounding activities are included for context, ie., laughter, sirens, telephones.
+Surrounding environmental cues are included for context, ie., laughter, sirens, telephones.
 Multiple speakers are identified to facilitate comprehension of the conversation.

 What is displayed on the screen?

 Ideally, the spoken words are displayed verbatim in English on the screen.
-The steno outlines are translated into English based on the personal dictionary that is compiled by individual captionists.
-When a word is not in the dictionary, the steno outline is displayed in a phonetic format.
+The steno shorthand is translated into English based on the personal dictionary that is compiled by individual captioners.
+When a word is not in the dictionary, the steno is displayed in a phonetic format.
 Sometimes this untranslated text is easily discernible.
 In other cases, it must be edited to provide accurate translation.
-Job dictionaries can be created to accommodate specific categories of terms, ie, technical, medical, scientific.
+Job dictionaries can be created to accommodate specific categories of terms, ie, legal, technical, medical, scientific.

 What are the qualifications for Realtime Captioners?